Natchez Trace Parkway

 National parkway in the southeastern U.S.

 The Natchez Trace Parkway is a limited-access national parkway in the Southeastern United States that commemorates the historic Natchez Trace and preserves sections of that original trail.
 Its central feature is a two-lane road that extends 444 miles (715 km) from Natchez, Mississippi, to Nashville, Tennessee.
 Access to the parkway is limited, with more than 50 access points in Mississippi, Alabama, and Tennessee.
 The southern end of the route is in Natchez at its intersection with Liberty Road, and the northern end is northeast of Fairview, Tennessee, in the suburban community of Pasquo, at an intersection with Tennessee State Route 100.
 In addition to Natchez and Nashville, larger cities along the route include Jackson and Tupelo, Mississippi, and Florence, Alabama.
+Historian and preservationist Paul Hardin Kapp describes the Parkway as "the most enjoyable and romantic way to arrive in the city," and the "greatest legacy" of the Natchez Garden Club activist group, but "not the real Natchez Trace," rather a "masterpiece in both landscape design and narrative" constructed of "carefully planned vignettes...rolling topography, landscaped with live oaks and hanging Spanish moss."

 Maintenance

 The road is maintained by the National Park Service and has been designated an All-American Road.
 Commercial traffic is prohibited along the entire route, and the speed limit is 50 mph, except north of Leiper's Fork, Tennessee, and Ridgeland, Mississippi, where the speed limit is reduced to 40 mph.
 The total area of the parkway is 51,746.50 acres, of which 51,680.64 acres are federal and 65.86 acres are not.

-Unlike the older Blue Ridge Parkway in Virginia and North Carolina, the Natchez Trace Parkway does feature direct interchanges with Interstate Highways.
+Unlike the older Blue Ridge Parkway in Virginia and North Carolina, the Natchez Trace Parkway features direct interchanges with Interstate Highways.

 The parkway is headquartered in Tupelo and has nine district offices: Leipers Fork, Meriwether Lewis, Cherokee, Tupelo, Dancy, Kosciusko, Ridgeland, Port Gibson, and Natchez.
 The parkway also manages two battlefields: Brices Cross Roads National Battlefield Site and Tupelo National Battlefield.